 - Insert Pivot Table: Select “PivotTable” from the “Insert” tab.
 Decide on a location for the pivot table.

-- Drag Fields to Areas: To organize your pivot table, drag the pertinent fields to the Rows, Columns, Values, and Filters sections.
+- Drag Fields to Areas: To set up your pivot table, move the important fields to the Rows, Columns, Values, and Filters sections.

 - Analyze Data: Examine various data elements, including totals, averages, and counts, using the pivot table.